 General Fund - Used to account for the receipt of lease payments received from HMA Lake Shore, Inc., and the expenditure of these funds by the Authority.
+This is the main operating fund of the Authority.

-Special Revenue Funds - Special Revenue funds are used to account for specific revenues that are legally restricted to expenditures for particular purposes.
+Special Revenue Funds - Special Revenue funds are used to account for specific revenues that are restricted to expenditures for particular purposes.

-Hospital Services Fund - Used to account for the receipt of ad valorem taxes and the payment of eligible indigent patient care and capital purchases, as provided in the lease with HMA Lake Shore, Inc.

-Clinical Service Fund - Used to account for receipt of ad valorem taxes and payment of eligible clinic indigent patient care and prescription drug assistance.

-Capital Projects Fund - Capital Projects funds are used to account for the acquisition and construction of major governmental capital facilities.
-The Authority maintains the Capital Improvements Fund to account for the capital improvements made by the Authority.
+- Hospital Services Fund Used to account for the receipt of ad valorem taxes and the payment of eligible indigent patient care and capital purchases, as provided in the lease with HMA Lake Shore, Inc. This service will continue with a hospital services agreement with Lake City Medical Center. - Clinical Service Fund Used to account for receipt of ad valorem taxes and payment of eligible clinic indigent patient care and prescription drug assistance. - Hospital Building Fund Used to account for operating expenses associated with the vacant Shends Lake Shore Hospital building, which is owed by the Authority. - Capital Projects Fund Used to account for improvements to the hospital facilities.